insectatorious/covid19-paper1-video/README.md

 The GIF may be extremely large and can usually be optimised heavily.
 In some cases the optimised file can be 20% of the original file size.
+See [this article by David Walsh](https://davidwalsh.name/optimize-gifs) for more details.

 ```commandline
 gifsicle --colour 256 -O3 video.gif -o video_optimised.gif